hintron/slurm_quickstart/README.md

     firefox /usr/share/doc/slurmctld/slurm-wlm-configurator.easy.html &

+In Firefox, fill out the relevant required fields.
 Right click and save the page.
 Save it as a *text file*, not as a complete web page.
 Save it to `/etc/slurm-llnl/slurm.conf`.

-Comment or remove the last line in the file that contains `MaxTime`, so `slurmctld` can start without error.
+Comment or remove the last line of the file (which contains `MaxTime`).
+This is so `slurmctld` can start without error.

 You are now ready to start SLURM.
 [Jump to Starting SLURM](#starting-slurm)

 [1]: https://slurm.schedmd.com/ "SLURM"
 [2]: https://slurm.schedmd.com/quickstart_admin.html "Quickstart"